hampelm/mtc-reliability-reverser/README.md

-## Aligns reliability segments to the direction of travel
+## Align reliability segments to the direction of travel

 Some of the reliability road segments go in the direction of travel.
 Some do not.
 For example, for some northbound segments, the first point is in the south